adamsilver/fdpb/06-an-inbox.md

 ![Are you sure](./images/etc.png)

-This is fine for tasks that are performed infrequently but it quickly gets tedious when they need to be invoked more often.
+This is fine for infrequently performed tasks but it quickly gets tedious when they need to be invoked more often.
 To continue with the driving analogy, it's a bit like putting speed bumps on motorways.

-One alternative approach is to let users perform the action immediately and without warning.
-Then along with the success message, give users the choice to undo the action.
+An alternative approach is to let users perform the action immediately, without warning.
+Then, along with the success message, give users the choice to undo their action.
 Clicking *undo* reverses the action by restoring their emails.
 If only we could *undo* accidents on the road.

 ![Undo](./images/undo.png)

 ## Summary

 In this chapter we began by choosing the right way to present a collection of emails and the impact of combining two disparate modes&mdash;reading email and actioning it&mdash;into one interface.
-We looked at how a mult-select form is different to the common form and how this made us consider several other aspects of design.
-Finally we looked at ways in which to *add value* and *give control* by  designing consistent interfaces that give users feedback.
+We looked at how a mult-select form is different to most other types of form and how this caused us to consider several other aspects of design.
+Finally we looked at ways in which to *add value* and put users firmly in control by designing consistent interfaces that give users feedback and a way to undo their actions.

 ### Things to avoid

 - Ploughing ahead without deeply understanding the materials we design with.
+- Fixing bad HTML with Javascript.
-- Using ARIA when you don't have to.
+- Using ARIA when the functionality can be achieved with HTML.
-- Using checkboxes and select boxes unconventionally.
+- Using checkboxes and select boxes for interface components that don't collect data.
-- Highlighting rows for the sake it.
+- Highlighting rows and doing more work for the sake it.
 - Disabling submit buttons until the form becomes valid.
-- Putting friction in the form of *Are you sure?* messages in-front of repeated tasks.
+- Putting *Are you sure?* messages in-front of repeated tasks.
-- Creating behaviours in Javascript that HTML already offers. (tables links span)

 ## Footnotes